aws-samples/amazon-aurora-global-database-endpoint-automation/README.md

  2. **Local resources created per region:**
 * **IAM Role**: An IAM role will be created so the Lambda function can assume this role while executing.
 * **Lambda function**: This is the workhorse of the solution.
 This lambda will be fired on global database failover completion event, and will update the cname.
-* **DynamoDB table**: A dynamDB table named `gdbcnamepair` will be created.
+* **DynamoDB table**: A DynamoDB table named `gdbcnamepair` will be created.
 This table keeps track of the clusters that will be managed by this solution.
 * **EventBridge Rule**: This EventBridge Rule will be fired when a global database completes failover in the region.
 This rule has the Lambda function as it's target.

 ## Cleanup